 Are there any side effects of practicing yoga?

-Yoga, when learned and practiced under the supervision of a trained yoga teacher, has no side effects.
+Yoga, when learned and practiced under the supervision of a trained yoga and meditation expert, has no side effects.